coronis-computing/heightmap_interpolation/docs/source/methods.rst

 If we take a look to equation :eq:`eq_ccst`, we will identify that :math:`\nabla^2 u_t` is the harmonic equation (same as in :ref:`harmonic_inpainter`).
 Also, in the other term, we find :math:`\nabla^4 u_t = \nabla^2\nabla^2 u_t`, the "harmonic of the harmonic", that is, the biharmonic surface.
 And, in both terms, they are affected by a constant :math:`t`.

-The *tension* parameter allows tuning the influence of an harmonic and a biharmonic surface in the final result.
+The *tension* parameter :math:`t` allows tuning the influence of an harmonic and a biharmonic surface in the final result.
 Therefore:

 * :math:`t = 0` equals a biharmonic surface.
-* :math:`t = 0` equals an harmonic surface (same result as in :ref:`harmonic_inpainter`!).
+* :math:`t = 1` equals an harmonic surface (same result as in :ref:`harmonic_inpainter`!).
-* And a value of :math:`t` between 0 and 1 is a mixture of both.
+* A value of :math:`t` between 0 and 1 is a mixture of both harmonic/biharmonic interpolants.

 In a nutshell, if we chop off the peak of a mountain at a given altitude, and we try to interpolate it using this method, :math:`t=0` would probably reconstruct the peak of the mountain (note that this means that it will **overshoot** the input data),